 Wood pallet works, and decor pieces are a great way to improve your home’s curb appeal.
 You can use them indoors for decoration or outdoors for functional purposes.

-Pallets can be used to create anything from flower boxes to benches and even coffee tables.
+Pallets can create anything from flower boxes to benches and even coffee tables.
 But to keep them looking good and in suitable condition, it’s essential to add a coat of paint to them.